tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_7.md

 As Tuyết and I stand there, holding each other in the quiet dawn, she untangles her checkered black and white scarf from around her neck and drapes it over mine.
 The fabric feels soft against my skin, carrying the warmth of her body.
 She smiles up at me.

-"If anyone asks," she starts, trying the scarf into a knot.
+"If anyone asks," she starts, tying the scarf into a knot.
 Her smile widens playfully.
-"You can tell them you took it off the elusive Viet Cong sniper you killed with your bare hands."
+"You can tell them you took it off an elusive Viet Cong sniper you killed with your bare hands."

 I laugh, the sound more heartbroken than I intended.